 Review Panel The Executive Officer, Principal and Compliance Manager must be a part of the review of this Policy.
 Purpose To ensure the School has a disciplinary process in place for students that incorporate procedural fairness.
-Legislation Education Act, 1990 Scope Relates to teachin g staff, students, parer nts & guardians, Principal.
-RANGS Manual 3.7.1 Discipline Poilicy Clarification of Terms: NESA/The Act The School Suspension is a temporary removal of a student from all of the classes that a student would normally attend at a school for a set period of time is a temporary removal of a student from all of the classes AND from the school for a set period of time with the expectation that when they return they will undertake a return to school meeting with the Principal and YSW.
-During a suspension, students are issued with school work from their teacher or via google classroom.
+Legislation Education Act, 199 Education Act, 1990 Scope Relates to teachin g staff, students, parer nts & guardians, Principal.
+RANGS Manual 3.7.1 Discipline Policy Clarification of Te Clarification of Terms: NESA/The Act The School Suspension is a temporary removal of a student from all of the classes that a student would normally attend at a school for a set period of time is a temporary removal of a student from all of the classes AND from the school for a set period of time with the expectation that when they return they will undertake a return to school meeting with the Principal and SWO.
+During a suspension, students are issued with learning activities from their teacher or via Google Classroom or the SRC Facebook page.
 Expulsion is the permanent removal of a student from one particular school is the permanent removal of a student from the school and will preclude them from re- applying at a later date Withdrawal of enrolment NA is the removal of a student from the school and cancellation of their enrolment.
 This may also include the parent or student deciding to withdraw their enrolment at SRC.
 If a student's enrolment is withdrawn, they can no longer attend SRC.
 They may however re-apply after 12 months or earlier upon application to the Principal if there are evidences that behaviours have changed.
 The student will be interviewed by the Principal and must explain how they will abide by the Code of Conduct of SRC.
-It is expected that when they return they will undertake a return to school meeting with the Principal and YSW.
-If a student is under 17 years of age, they will be legally required to enrol in another school.
+It is expected that when they return they will undertake a return to school meeting with the Principal and Student Wellbeing Officer.
+If a student is under 17 years of age, they will be legally required to enrol in another school or training opportunity or access 25 hours of paid work per week.